yalesov/zf2-phpunit-testcase/README.md

 Bootstrap your Zf2 application with the bootstrap file `foo/bootstrap.php`, and with [Doctrine ORM](http://www.doctrine-project.org/projects/orm.html) support.
 Your `EntityManager` is aliased with the ServiceManager at `doctrine.entitymanager.orm_default`.

-(Optional) You have declared the directory `foo/tmp` as a temporary directory somewhere in your config files - possibly for storing Proxies, and you want this dir to be created before each test; and deleted after each test.
+(Optional) You have declared the directory `foo/tmp` as a temporary directory somewhere in your config files - possibly for storing Proxies, and you want this directory to be created before each test; and deleted after each test. (i.e. during setUp() and teardown())

 ```php
 use Heartsentwined\Phpunit\Testcase\Doctrine as DoctrineTestcase;